iflores12/iflores12.github.io/jekyll/_posts/2024-08-09-Understanding Git Part One.md

 Once you have new files or modified files you'll want to use the command `git add `

 > [!NOTE] Note
 > Git saves the state of your file as it was when you ran git add.
 So if you go back and modify the file after the fact you'll see that the file is staged and unstaged.
-If you were to commit the previous version of the file (the state of it when you first added it) would be the state that gets committed.
-Remember to add files again if you modified them so that they become staged.
+If you were to commit the previous version of the file (the state when you first added it) would be the state that gets committed.
+Remember to add files again if you modify them so that they become staged.
 >

 Git tracks every new file and modification.
 But sometimes you don't want that because you'll have a build process that you don't want tracked.
-Or files with sensitive information that you don't want tracked.
+Or files with sensitive information that you don't want to be tracked.
 Or log files.
 To deal with those files you can create a file called `.gitignore`.
 Here you can add file patterns that you want git to ignore.
 ```
 # ignore doc/notes.txt, but not doc/server/arch.txt
 doc/*.txt